 Appraisers become very familiar with the subdivisions in which they work.
 They thoroughly understand the value of specific features to the homeowners of that area.
 Then, the appraiser researches recent transactions in the neighborhood and finds properties which are 'comparable' to the subject in question.
 Using knowledge of the value of certain items such as upgraded appliances, additional bathrooms, additional living area, quality of construction, lot size, we adjust the comparable properties so that they are more accurately in line with the features of subject.

 After all differences have been accounted for, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
 When it comes to valuing features of homes in El Paso and El Paso, Zacour & Associates, Inc. can't be beat.
 The sales comparison approach to value is typically awarded the most consideration when an appraisal is for a real estate exchange.

 Valuation Using the Income Approach

-Combining information from all approaches, the appraiser is then ready to document an estimated market value for the property in question.
-It is important to note that while this amount is probably the most reliable indication of what a house is worth, it probably will not be the price at which the property closes.
-There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.
-But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to put the property on the market again.
-It all comes down to this, an appraiser from Zacour & Associates, Inc. will help you discover the most accurate property value, so you can make wise real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
+The estimate of value at the bottom of the appraisal report is not always what's being paid for the property even though it is likely the best indication of a property's valueThere are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.
+But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+At the end of the day, an appraiser from Zacour & Associates, Inc. will guarantee you get the most accurate property value, so you can make profitable real estate decisions.